Challenge (Scrabble)

-In the game of Scrabble, a challenge is the act of one player questioning the validity of one or more words formed by another player on the most recent turn.
+In Scrabble, a challenge is the act of one player questioning the validity of one or more words formed by another player on the most recent turn.
 In double challenge (most common in North American tournaments), if one or more of the challenged words is not in the agreed-upon dictionary or word source, the challenged player loses her/his turn.
 If all challenged words are acceptable, the challenger loses his/her turn.